-Banca Sistema continued its personnel development plan, in accord with company plans: at the end of 2013, employees increased to 93, compared to 73 at the end of 2012.
+Banca Sistema continued its personnel development plan, in accord with company plans: at the end of 2013, employees increased to 101, compared to 92 at the end of 2012.

-This positive trend, determined by the Bank's commercial development, led to the need for strengthening of both the sales and organisational structures; in particular, senior and junior professionals were added to Factoring division; within the context of the Milan branch (opened in November 2012), and in the various Back Office and Information Technology functions.
+This positive trend, determined by the Bank's commercial development, led to the need for strengthening of both the sales and organisational structures; in particular, senior and junior professionals were added to Factoring Division; within the context of the Milan branch (opened in November 2012), and in the various Back Office and Information Technology functions.

-The organisational structure saw the addition of the personnel from the company Solvi S.r.I., merged into the parent company in 2013, forming the Group's Servicing division.
+The organisational structure saw the addition of the personnel from the company Solvi S.r.l., merged into the Bank in 2013, forming the Group's Servicing Division.